hallowelt100/image_key_generator/README.md

 A Flutter project for an Android app, which generates a key for encrypted traffic using a image or the difference between two images.

-This is proof of concept app developed alongside my paper analysing the entropy of images and how to utilize them for key generation (released soon™️)
+This is a proof of concept app developed alongside my paper analysing the entropy of images and how to utilize them for key generation (released soon™️)

 ## Documentation and usage